 Remind the children that today is the second Sunday of Advent.
-For each week until Christmas, you will light one more candle that helps us prepare for Jesus.
+For each week until Christmas, you will light one candle preparing for Jesus.

-- ▶ Turn on the first Advent candle and say, "The first candle of Advent reminds us of Isaiah, who imagined a peaceful world." - Turn on the second candle and say, "The second candle of Advent reminds us of Mary, who said yes to God."
+- ➤ Turn on the first Advent candle and say, "The first candle of Advent reminds us of Isaiah, who imagined a peaceful world." - ► Turn on the second candle and say, "The second candle of Advent reminds us of Mary, who said yes to God."